 The "list of children" implementation stores the tree nodes in an array.
 Each node contains a value, a pointer (or index) to its parent, and a pointer to a linked list of the node's children, stored in order from left to right.
 Each linked list element contains a pointer to one child.
 Thus, the leftmost child of a node can be found directly because it is the first element in the linked list.
 However, to find the right sibling for a node is more difficult.
-Consider the case of a node M and its parent P. To find M's right sibling, we must move down the child list of P until the linked list element storing the pointer to M has been found.
-Going one step further takes us to the linked list element that stores a pointer to M's right sibling.
+Consider the case of a node M and its parent P. To find M's right sibling, we must move down the child list of P until the linked list element takes us to the linked list element that stores a pointer to M's right sibling.
 Thus, in the worst case, to find M's right sibling requires that all children of M's parent be searched.

 Combining trees using this representation is difficult if each tree is stored in a separate node array.
-If the nodes of both trees are stored in a single node array, then adding tree T as a subtree of node R is done by simply adding the root of T to R's list of children.
+If the nodes of both trees are stored in a single node array, then adding tree \mathbf{T} as a subtree of node R is done by simply adding the root of \mathbf{T} to R's list of children.